 In 2006, the NY Times published a story featuring NY baker Jim Lahey’s no-knead bread recipe.
 We ran with it and over years of experimentation in our own kitchen and via a collaborative effort of sharing the results of trial and error with our generous Breadtopia readers, we have created many variations and refinements of the basic no-knead method, including our own adaptation of the no-knead method to sourdough baking.
 It makes it super-easy to bake perfect, abundantly nutritious, impossibly delicious artisanal bread at home.
 And that’s what we’re all about.

 If you’re lucky, your passion becomes your job or business.
 In founding Breadtopia, I consider myself to be extremely lucky.
 I virtually cut my teeth on sourdough French bread in San Francisco, California, where I was born.
 And for many years I have loved baking.

 How do we survive?
-We offer a lot of important information for free and baking supplies at often bargain prices.
-So please take some time to browse through our store and to contact us if you have any suggestions, can’t find a baking item that you need or want to share a recipe or a humorous or interesting baking anecdote.
+Along with all the information we offer on the site, we also carry a full range of baking supplies at bargain prices.
+So please take some time to browse through our store and to contact us (by phone or email, or through our forum) if you have any suggestions, can’t find a baking item that you need, or want to share recipes, photos, or a humorous or interesting baking anecdote.

 We hope you enjoy our site.
-Denyce and I are looking forward to getting to know you and serving you.
-If you’re ever in Fairfield, please stop by our physical store at 907 W. Burlington Ave.
+We are all looking forward to getting to know you and serving you.
+And if you’re ever in Fairfield, please stop by our physical store at 907 W. Burlington Ave.
 We’d love to meet you in person.